PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/ExpressedChart.md

 ### Configuration

 - **DefaultBracketParsingMethod**: String type.
 The default method to use for parsing steps which could be jumps or brackets.
 The default method is used when the `BracketParsingDetermination` is set to `"UseDefaultMethod"`.
 Valid `BracketParsingMethod` values are:
 	- `"Aggressive"`: The application will try to interpret patterns aggressively as brackets instead of jumps.
-It is difficult to exhaust all the conditions under which brackets will be preferred as it relates to the costs of the surrounding patterns.
-For a more detailed description of how the `"Aggressive"` behavior works, please see [ExpressedChart.cs](https://github.com/PerryAsleep/Fumen/blob/master/StepManiaChartGenerator/ExpressedChart.cs).
 	- `"Balanced"`: The application will attempt to take a balanced approach to interpreting brackets and jumps.
 Generally, this errs on choosing brackets in ambiguous situations.
-It is difficult to exhaust all the conditions under which brackets will be preferred as it relates to the costs of the surrounding patterns.
-For a more detailed description of how the `"Balanced"` behavior works, please see [ExpressedChart.cs](https://github.com/PerryAsleep/Fumen/blob/master/StepManiaChartGenerator/ExpressedChart.cs).
 	- `"NoBrackets"`: Jumps will be preferred to brackets.
 Steps will still be expressed as brackets if there are more than two simultaneous notes.
 - **BracketParsingDetermination**: String type.
 How the application should determine which `BracketParsingMethod` to use.
 Valid `BracketParsingDetermination` values are:
 	- `"ChooseMethodDynamically"`: The application will use the properties on this `ExpressedChartConfig` object to determine which `BracketParsingMethod` to use for the chart, falling back to the `"Balanced"` method.